First Bryan Baptist Church: Current building

 The outer dimensions of the building are: length, 75 feet; breadth, 56 feet; height from the foundation to the peak of the roof, 45 feet; with a belfry above containing a bell.
 A spacious gallery occupies three sides, with the lower audience room provides a seating capacity of 1,500 persons.
 On the inside, the distance from the floor to the ceiling is 26 feet.
 The cost of this building was about $30,000, not including furnishings.
 A pipe organ was purchased from the Independent Presbyterian Church at a cost of $1,350.
 This organ was built by H. Knauff Company of Philadelphia in 1856 and was bought by the Presbyterian Church.
 It was damaged by fire in 1889, and was sold to First Bryan in the early 1890s.
 It is not in use now but remains as a beautiful showpiece in the sanctuary.
-Plans are now underway to restore this instrument.
+Plans are underway to restore this instrument.
 The building was completed, and on the evening of January 20, 1888, one hundred years after the organization of this first black Baptist congregation, special services marking this occasion was held for the first time.
 In this same year the first history of this congregation was written by Rev. James Merilus Simms, an office and member of the church.
 The history was published by J. B. Lippencott and Company of Philadelphia, Pennsylvania.

 In October 1940, the Yamacraw community became Yamacraw Village when the cornerstone was laid for this well-known Federal Housing Project.
 Over the hears, First Bryan Baptist Church continues to provide spiritual and financial resources to uplift the families in the Yamacraw Village community.
 In 1956, the Education Building was dedicated.
 This building contains classrooms, offices and an assembly hall named for Dr. M. P. Sessoms, who served as superintendent for many years, and under whose leadership the Church School was highly organized and functioned effectively as a Christian education center.

 The present edifices, built in 1873, still exists at 575 W. Bryan St. Savannah, Georgia.
-Both the edifice and educational center are testaments of the faithfulness of God.
 The site, buildings and furnishings are estimated to be approximately one and a half million dollars.
 This church was listed on the National Register of Historic Places in 1978.
 Tours of the church are available upon request.